developer-zebra/developer-zebra-site/src/stagenow/3-1/about/index.md

 ---

-StageNow 3.0 User Guide, Revision A
+StageNow 3.1 User Guide, Revision A
-#### Covers StageNow 3.0.x and higher
+#### Covers StageNow 3.1.x and higher

 StageNow MN-003004

-April 20, 2018
+Oct.
+8, 2018

 ## Overview

-This guide provides the staging administrator with instructions for using StageNow 3.0 to create XML-based profiles for staging devices.
+This guide provides the staging administrator with instructions for using StageNow 3.1 to create XML-based profiles for staging devices.

 ### Prerequisites
 The following software must be installed on the staging workstation prior to using StageNow: